-Breathing is what unites and inspires us to fund essential support programs to improve lung health for individuals, their families and primary support system.
-There are often financial burdens for people with lung disease including costs associated with lung transplant travel, medical equipment, or radon mitigation.
+Breathing is what unites and inspires us to fund essential support programs, services and medical equipment to improve lung health for individuals, their families and primary support system.

-The Lung Association of Saskatchewan’s Caring Breaths Financial Assistance Program is proudly sponsored by Conexus Credit Union.
-All requests are assessed on a case by case basis.
-Caring Breaths is designed to be a complimentary program to other established financial assistance programs in the province of Saskatchewan.
-Before submitting your financial reimbursement request to Caring Breaths, ensure that your expenses are not covered by other funding programs.
-The Lung Association’s Caring Breaths financial assistance program is a reimbursement program.
-All applications should include a copy of the expense receipts in which they are requesting reimbursement for.
+Caring Breaths is designed to be complimentary to other established financial assistance programs in the province of Saskatchewan.
+Before submitting your financial reimbursement request to Caring Breaths, ensure that your expenses can’t be covered by other funding programs or insurance providers.
+Caring Breath’s is a reimbursement program, requiring all applications to include a copy of the expense receipts in which they are requesting reimbursement for.
 All requests are assessed on a case by case basis.

 Who can request funding from the Caring Breaths program?